 Jökulsárlón is a large glacial lake or a lagoon in southeast Iceland.
 It is one of Iceland's most popular tourist attraction, and not without reason.
 The lagoon is one of a handful of places where you can get near a glacier without entering the wilderness or the Icelandic highland.
-It is easily accessible located on the Ring Road, the main road in Iceland.
+It is easily accessible located on the Ring Road, the main road around Iceland.
 Lón means a lagoon and Jökulsárlón is usually full of icebergs breaking away from the large glacier tongue Breiðarmerkurjökull, which is part of the glacier Vatnajökull, the largest ice cap in Europe.
 It is a tourist attraction that visitors are more or less stunned after viewing and watching for a few hours.
 Watch our VIDEO of the lagoon.

 A stunning work of nature